Monarch-Tractor-Orphans/home/README.md

 # Orphaned!

-(Disclaimer: We are not affiliated in any way with Monarch tractor other than owning tractors with no support whatsover.
+<sup>(Disclaimer: We are not affiliated in any way with Monarch tractor other than owning tractors with no support whatsover.
 Please don't sue us, we are already suffering!
-What follows is personal opinions, not fact.)
+What follows is personal opinions, not fact.)</sup>

 Monarch Tractor was an American agricultural technology company founded in 2018 and headquartered in Livermore, California.
 It developed battery-electric tractors with "driver-optional" features for use in vineyards and other farms.
 The company raised more than $240 million in venture capital and was reportedly valued at $518 million in July 2024.
 The automation features never delivered on what was promised, and the base EV tractor is largely "unfiinshed" and unreliable for just basic manual "tractoring".